 The conference will include a field visit to a nearby Ramsar site, the Sejoumi wetland.

-Contact Imen Labidi for more information.
-For registration documents (in French) please see below note the deadline for registration is the 30th November.
+Contact Imen Labidi for more information, including the possibility of travel and subsistence support.
+For registration documents (in French) please see below note the deadline for registration is the 6th December.

 Friday, February 01, 2019 at 9:08 AM